phillip-haydon/philliphaydon.com/Snow/_posts/2014-04-28-leveling-up-your-logging.md

 Step 5.
 Run the website.

 Step 6.
-Now jump over to LogEntries and start a LIVE TAIL of the host .. and viola .. data should be streaming in.
+Now jump over to LogEntries and start a LIVE TAIL of the host... and viola... data should be streaming in.

 ![OMG IT WORKS!!!!111!!111][2]

 Recap.

 We've got logging messages sprinkled through our code already.
 When we're happy, we push our latest code up to our website (ie. `RELEASE` build so the web config transformations do their magic) and now the logging messages are logged to LogEntries instead.
 So at any time, we can log into LogEntries and see what's happening to our site.

 ## Bonus Level